-I think I need to write a wee apology for my last blog post – not a real “I am really sorry for being honest” apology but a “I am sorry I was such a Debbie Downer” sort of apology.
+I think I need to write a wee apology for my last blog post – not a real “I am really sorry for being honest” apology but an “I am sorry I was such a Debbie Downer” sort of apology.
 Full acknowledgment happening here.
 When I sat down to write my last blog post Winter Battles, I wrote it thinking that sometimes seeing that other people are also struggling with different aspects of their lives at that exact moment helps to give me perspective, so maybe I should do it too.
 Reaching out can be a way to get something that I have been internalizing outta my own head… I absolutely did not intend to spread the depressive cheer – although after speaking with a few different people, seems to be what I did.
 Sorry.

 At my day job I help others to remove emphasis from the past and to shift focus/attention away from what can’t really be changed or altered since it has already occurred.
 I like to spend our time on the “next steps” or what can we do NOW to change the future… So boom!
 I am bringing that idea to the blog.
 Let’s move forward with intention and purpose and dig ourselves out of this rotten winter rut.
-We can’t change the weather so let’s focus our energy on positive strategies to compensate for certain ‘deficits’.
+We can’t change the weather so let’s focus our energy on positive strategies to compensate for certain ‘deficits.’
 What can we change?
 What are small things that make you happy?
-Think about the last 6 months, what was something or a time that you felt content?
-Try to focus on things that don’t cost money or are inexpensive.
+Think about the last 6 months.
+What was something or a time that you felt content?
+Try to focus on things that don’t cost money or that are inexpensive.
 Here are some things that have helped me or ARE helping me.

 1. Rearranging furniture.
 I like my apartment but everything felt so ‘stuck’ in here.
 So two days ago, I spent hours cleaning it (like crazy insane, top to bottom) and then moved around my furniture.
 One of the outcomes was having my small two seater sofa swap locations with my desk.
 The outcome: I feel like my apartment has a whole new look and it didn’t cost me anything.

 2. Plants!
 In the dead of winter I became obsessed with making my apartment into my very own botanical gardens.
-To make this happen, I asked my mom to find my thrifted planters for Christmas and I slowly found little plants to live in them.
+To make this happen, I asked my mom to find me thrifted planters for Christmas and I slowly found little plants to live in them.
 Cost?
 Planters = free and plants typically $5.

 4. New cleaning products!
 So cheesy I know… But you know what, when you are sick and tired of being indoors and feel like you can’t spend money on new home related accessories (who isn’t on a budget these days?) then investing in a few new cleaning products is the way to go.
 We all need them… So you are going to spend the money anyways (so don’t feel bad) and the outcome means your home smells awesome.
 To keep my apartment smelling and feeling squeaky clean, I grabbed a lot of fresh smelling citrus products.
 Also – fresh lemon! boil some fresh lemon in a pot with water….
 Delicious smells.